Building your very own breakfast bar

-- Spirit Level (Metre length)
+- Spirit Level (Metre Length)

 - Drill Bits

-– Worktop Kitchen sealer if required
+- Worktop Kitchen Sealer (If Required)

-- Edging Strip and glue
+- Edging Strip and Glue

-- Small tub of paint (if needed)
+- Small tub of paint (If required)

-- Baton (2×3)
+- Baton (2X3)

 - Rawl Plugs

-The location of your breakfast bar
+Step 1: Choosing the location for your breakfast bar

-Attaching your table leg
+Step 4: Attaching your table leg

 For the next part you may need an assistant.

-Marking your breakfast bars position
+Step 5: Marking your breakfast bars position

-Pre-drilling pilot holes
+Step 6: Pre-drilling pilot holes

-You now need to pre-drill all of your pilot holes on your baton and worktop.
-The way to do this is simple; measure the centre point of the baton and of the worktop which it will be connected too and mark it off.
+You now need to pre-drill all your pilot holes on your baton and worktop.
+In order to do this, simply measure the centre point of the baton and of the worktop- which will be connected too and mark it off.

-It is worth noting that you may want to paint your baton the same colour as your walls or worktop.
+Note: you may want to paint your baton the same colour as your walls or worktop.

 Once you have done this turn your baton onto its side and drill two pilot holes 1/3 of the way in.
-Remember to drill all your pilot holes the right thickness to the screws you will be using.
+Remember to drill your pilot holes the correct thickness to the screws you will be using.

-Attaching your baton to the wall
+Step 7: Attaching your baton to the wall

-Securing your breakfast bar
+Step 8: Securing your breakfast bar